esovm/wyas48-clj/README.md

 ## Differences in Approach

 - Instead of using a parser combinator library, I used [Instaparse](https://github.com/Engelberg/instaparse) and wrote an [Extended Backus–Naur Form](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_Form) grammar.
 - I took a test-driven approach for developing this.
-Obviously, this wasn't the focus (and thus a fault) of the original tutorial.
+Obviously, this wasn't the focus (or a fault) of the original tutorial.

 ## Enhancements